kushalbhatia/duplicate-files/README.md

 19. Return unique dictionary keys (complete_file_paths) of duplicates

-20. Create parsed arguments for the four parameters: starting directory, duplicates file, an optional file for all files, and an optional parameter for user created ignored directories
+20. Create parsed arguments for four parameters: starting directory, duplicates file, an optional file for all files, and an optional parameter for user created ignored directories

+21. If the ignore_directories argument was provided by the user, parse and append those ignored directories to the ignore_directories_list

+22. Allow users to add separate ignored directories by ','

-21. The file_duplicates function will have a starting directory name, a text file for duplicates, and an optional csv file for all of the files
+23. The file_duplicates function will have a starting directory name, a text file for duplicates, and an optional csv file for all of the files

-22. Find out how long the program takes to run from start to finish via processing time, not clock time
+24. Find out how long the program takes to run from start to finish via processing time, not clock time

-23. Run program using sudo to run as super-user giving you full administrator privileges, then enter your computer password
+25. Run program using sudo to run as super-user giving you full administrator privileges, then enter your computer password

 Notes: